Franklin DeWayne Alix: Crime spree

 On December 6, Alix stopped a patrolling apartment security guard at gunpoint.
 He had the security guard turn around and run away.
 He then fired three shots, hitting the guard in the back.
 The man survived.
 On December 19, Alix shot and wounded a townhome security guard after searching for money.
 Later that day, Alix got out of a car to rob a man in an apartment parking lot.
 The man got in the car and drove away.
 He later found a woman in the trunk.
 The woman said she had been robbed and raped.

 On January 3, Alix kidnapped 19-year-old Karyl Bridgeford.
 After forcing her into her car trunk and driving off, Alix threatened her and demanded money.
 Karyl told him he could take things from her home.
 Alix threatened Karyl with his gun, saying he would kill her and anyone else in the house if anything went wrong.
 Alix then searched the home and stole several electronics.
 He also raped Karyl.
 As he was ransacking the home, Karyl's 23-year-old brother Eric and his friend suddenly arrived.
-The two men fled, but Alix chased them and fatally shot Eric.
+The two men fled, but Alix chased them, shooting and killing Eric.
 Later that day, Alix pulled over a woman in an apartment parking lot at gunpoint before robbing and kidnapping her.
 The woman was forced into her car trunk.
 Alix, who then started driving the car, released her half an hour later.

 On January 4, Alix robbed a man walking home.
 Later that day, he robbed and fatally shot 34-year-old Christopher Thomas as he was listening to music in his car outside of his home.